ktindiana/operational-sep/README.md

     __maintainer__ = 'Katie Whitman'

 ### VERSION
-V2.6
+V3.0

 ### FUNCTIONS
 #### all_program_info()
+    Program description for operational_sep_quantities.py v3.0.

     This program will calculate various useful pieces of operational information about SEP events from GOES-08, -10, -11, -12, -13, -14, -15
-    data, SOHO/EPHIN Level3 and the SEPEM (RDSv2 and RDSv3) datasets.
+    data and the SEPEM (RSDv2 and RSDv3) dataset.

     SEP event values are always calculated for threshold definitions:
         >10 MeV exceeds 10 pfu
         >100 MeV exceed 1 pfu